rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/javascript-objects.png" %}

 An excellent explanation of inheritance in JavaScript.
-“JavaScript has been plagued since the beginning with misunderstanding and awkwardness around its ‘prototypal inheritance’ system, mostly due to the fact that ‘inheritance’ isn't how JS works at all, and trying to do that only leads to gotchas and confusions that we have to pave over with user-land helper libs.
+“JavaScript has been plagued since the beginning with misunderstanding and awkwardness around its ‘prototypal inheritance’ system, mostly due to the fact that ‘inheritance’ isn’t how JS works at all, and trying to do that only leads to gotchas and confusions that we have to pave over with user-land helper libs.
 Instead, embracing that JS has ‘behavior delegation’ (merely delegation links between objects) fits naturally with how JS syntax works, which creates more sensible code without the need of helpers.” <br />
 _By Kyle Simpson.
 Published at davidwalsh.com on April 22, 2013_